-Configure firewall policies for both the overlay and underlay traffic as indicated below.
+Configure firewall policies for both the Overlay and Underlay traffic as indicated below.

-In this example, the overlay traffic does not require scanning, and the underlay traffic requires scanning.
+In this example, the Overlay traffic does not require scanning, and the Underlay traffic requires scanning.
 The firewall policies are configured accordingly.

-To configure a firewall policy for the overlay traffic:
+To configure a firewall policy for the Overlay traffic:

-- 1. Go to Policy & Objects > IPv4 Policy, and click Create New.
+- 1. Go to Policy & Objects > Firewall Policy, and click Create New .
 The New Policy screen displays. - 2.
 Configure the fields as follows: - a.
 Enter a name in the Name field, like Out Overlay Traffic in this case. - b.
 Select the appropriate interface from the Incoming Interface field.
 In this case, it is port3. - c.
-Make sure the Outgoing Interface field is set to the Zscaler-SF and Zscaler-DC interfaces.
+Make sure the Outgoing Interface field is set to the Overlay SD-WAN zone.